bogdanncalin/tic-tac-toe/README.md

 # tic-tac-toe
-🛠️ Tech stack: Javascript, HTML, CSS 🎨
+🛠️ Tech stack: Javascript, HTML, CSS 🎨 <br>
-✏️ Enabled users to draw on the screen using their mouse.
+✏️ Enabled users to draw on the screen using their mouse. <br>
 💡 Gained valuable experience in web development through this project. 🚀